thoughtfulbloke/WHOlancet/README.md

 Prof Fiona C Bull, PhD

-BEcause while it is open access the data table was in a PDF, and a csv emans people can actual explore it.
+Because while it is open access the data table was in a PDF, and a csv emans people can actual explore it.